maxguru/mysql-vector/README.md

 ### Setting Up the Vector Table in MySQL
 The library provides flexible initialization options for different use cases:

+> Important
+> - Initialization methods will throw an exception if the target tables already exists.
+> - Ensure you use a unique base table name or clean up with deinitializeTables() before re-initializing.

 #### Complete Initialization
 The `initialize` method creates both the vector table and the `MV_DOT_PRODUCT` function:
 ```php